vast-data/vast-grafana-dashboards/README.md

 ## Compatibility
-Those dashboards support VAST 5.1-sp40 and later with the built-in Prometheus exporter.
+The dashboards support VAST 5.1-sp40 and later with the built-in Prometheus exporter.
 For older versions, please contact VAST support.

-The dashboards are .json files - please import them to your Grafana instance, and configure a Prometheus data source, as explained in the following paragraph.
+The dashboards are provided as .json files - please import them to your Grafana instance, and configure a Prometheus data source, as explained in the following paragraph.

 <br>